And greetings to you thrill seekers, music lovers, conversationalists all across the fruited plane.

 Hi, Rush.

-And I thought maybe it's a senator who had been involved with the Intelligence Committee.
+And I thought, maybe it's a senator who had been involved with the intelligence committee.

 Never know.

-I think um I think the phrase has been used that it's a high administration official, not high government official.
+I think the phrase has been used that it's a high administration official, not high government official.

 We just don't know who it is.

-Uh I I i i look it, I could well be wrong about the New York Times being embarrassed by their source, but I'm telling you, it's an item of great curiosity to me.
+Look, I could well be wrong about the New York Times being embarrassed by their source, but I'm telling you, it's an item of great curiosity to me.

 And yet the media is not even acting as though the White House engaging in a cover-up.

-They are now still pursuing Oh, Bush lied.
+They are now still pursuing.

 He said he would fire Rove.